 No longer a staple of Icelandic cuisine, Hakarl is far from the best food in Iceland.
 In fact, many locals have never even eaten it.
 The foul-scented cured meat is said to smell worse than it tastes…still many adventurous eaters can’t get it down.

-Locals say the best – or perhaps only – way to eat fermented shark in Iceland is to chase it with a shot of the potent local liquor, Brennivin.
+Locals say the ideal – or perhaps only – way to eat fermented shark in Iceland is to chase it with a shot of the potent liquor, Brennivin.

 Smoked Iceland Puffin – Lundi

-However, puffins are considered by some groups to be an endangered species.
-While it is still legal to hunt and serve lundi, we were fine not eating the Iceland famous food.
+However, puffins are considered an endangered species.
+While it is still legal to hunt and serve lundi, we were fine not eating this Iceland famous food.

 Boiled Sheep’s Head